johannestreutlein/op-tie-breaking/README.md

-# Code for "A new Formalism, Method and Open Issues for Zero-Shot Coordination"
+# Code for "A New Formalism, Method and Open Issues for Zero-Shot Coordination"

-This repository contains code for the Bachelor thesis on "A new Formalism, Method and Open Issues for Zero-Shot Coordination" by Johannes Treutlein.
+This repository contains code for the Bachelor thesis on "A New Formalism, Method and Open Issues for Zero-Shot Coordination" by Johannes Treutlein.

 It is based on a beta-release of the PyMARL framework.
 For more specific information on Pymarl, see the file `PYMARL.md` and https://github.com/oxwhirl/pymarl.